-Does it seem to you that everyone but you knows exactly what they’re up to in the blogosphere?
-The tone to strike.
-The etiquette of retweeting.
-When to “like” something.
+Does it seem to you that everyone but you knows exactly what they’re up to in the online world?
+The tone to strike on social media.
+Which emoji to use when reacting to a post.
+When to go live on video.
 Even something as basic as whether to be your professional self, your casual self or some weird combination of the two can be a puzzle.
-Today Andrea Cannavina has advice on how to be in this strange land, without being a stranger.
+Andrea Cannavina has advice on how to be in this strange land, without being a stranger.

 Don’t Be Shy

 In the online networking world, it’s really only about three things: